Pope Pius XI: Social order

-Pius XI was the first Pope to utilise the power of modern communications technology in evangelising the wider world.
-He established Vatican Radio in 1931, and he was the first Pope to broadcast on radio.
+Pius XI was the first Pope to use the power of modern communications technology in evangelizing the wider world.
+He established Vatican Radio in 1931, and was the first Pope to broadcast on radio.

 Internal Church affairs and ecumenism

 In his management of the Church's internal affairs, Pius XI mostly continued the policies of his predecessor.
-Like Benedict XV, he emphasised spreading Catholicism in Africa and Asia and on the training of native clergy in those mission territories.
+Like Benedict XV, he emphasized spreading Catholicism in Africa and Asia and training native clergy in those territories.
 He ordered every religious order to devote some of its personnel and resources to missionary work.

 Pius XI continued the approach of Benedict XV on the issue of how to deal with the threat of modernism in Catholic theology.
-The Pope was thoroughly orthodox theologically and had no sympathy with modernist ideas that relativised fundamental Catholic teachings.
+He was thoroughly orthodox theologically and had no sympathy with modernist ideas that relativized fundamental Catholic teachings.
 He condemned modernism in his writings and addresses.
-However, his opposition to modernist theology was by no means a rejection of new scholarship within the Church, as long as it was developed within the framework of orthodoxy and compatible with the Church's teachings.
+But his opposition to modernist theology was by no means a rejection of new scholarship within the Church, as long as it was developed within the framework of orthodoxy and compatible with the Church's teachings.
 Pius XI was interested in supporting serious scientific study within the Church, establishing the Pontifical Academy of the Sciences in 1936.
 In 1928 he formed the Gregorian Consortium of universities in Rome administered by the Society of Jesus, fostering closer collaboration between their Gregorian University, Biblical Institute, and Oriental Institute.

 Pius XI strongly encouraged devotion to the Sacred Heart in his encyclical Miserentissimus Redemptor (1928).

 Pius XI was the first pope to directly address the Christian ecumenical movement.
 Like Benedict XV he was interested in achieving reunion with the Eastern Orthodox (failing that, he determined to give special attention to the Eastern Catholic churches).
-He also allowed the dialogue between Catholics and Anglicans which had been planned during Benedict XV's pontificate to take place at Mechelen.
-However, these enterprises were firmly aimed at actually reuniting with the Catholic Church other Christians who basically agreed with Catholic doctrine, bringing them back under papal authority.
-To the broad pan-Protestant ecumenical movement he took a more negative attitude.
+He also allowed the dialogue between Catholics and Anglicans that had been planned during Benedict XV's pontificate to take place at Mechelen, but these enterprises were firmly aimed at actually reuniting with the Catholic Church other Christians who basically agreed with Catholic doctrine, bringing them back under papal authority.
+To the broad pan-Protestant ecumenical movement he took a less favorable attitude.

-He rejected, in his 1928 encyclical, Mortalium animos, the idea that Christian unity could be attained by establishing a broad federation of many bodies holding conflicting doctrines; rather, the Catholic Church was the true Church of Christ.
+He rejected, in his 1928 encyclical Mortalium animos, the idea that Christian unity could be attained by establishing a broad federation of many bodies holding conflicting doctrines; rather, the Catholic Church was the true Church of Christ.
 "The union of Christians can only be promoted by promoting the return to the one true Church of Christ of those who are separated from it, for in the past they have unhappily left it."
 The pronouncement also prohibited Catholics from joining groups that encouraged interfaith discussion without distinction.

 The next year, the Vatican was successful in lobbying the Mussolini regime to require Catholic religious education in all schools, even those with a majority of Protestants or Jews.
 The Pope expressed his "great pleasure" with the move.

-In 1934, the Fascist government at the urging of the Vatican agreed to expand the probation on public gatherings of Protestants to include even private worship in homes.
+In 1934, the Fascist government at the Vatican's urging agreed to expand the prohibition of public gatherings of Protestants to include private worship in homes.